Nifrec/eser/README.md

     and arguments `x0`, `x1`, ..., `xn` that
     `nf(c(x0, x1, ... , xn)) = nf(c(nf(x0), nf(x1), ..., nf(xn)))`.
     (The RHS might be a normal form itself).
+* That the output really is a congruence?

 ### Applications
 * Quotient isomorphisms.